On discrete projective transformation groups of Riemannian manifolds: Riemannian metrics: non-hyperbolic cases

 \subsubsection{$G^+$ can not contain parabolic elements.}

-If $\rho(h)$ is parabolic with fixed point $F_h$.
-Then, $F_h$ is the unique real spectral value of $K_h$ (because there is no other bounded set of $\R$ invariant under the associated homography), and thus $K_h$ is proportional to $I$, which we have just proved to be impossible.
+Assume by contradiction that $\rho(h)$ is parabolic with fixed point $F_h$.
+Then, $F_h$ is the unique real spectral value of $K_h$ (because there is no other bounded set of $\R$ invariant under the associated homography), and thus $K_h$ is proportional to $I$ (since it is diagonalizable), which we have just proved to be impossible.